- Biological Inventions

 - The party who will make annuity payment, in the case of patent

-In such cases where licensor or licensee are Foreigners and domicile outside territory of the Republic of Indonesia, then application for recordation should be filed through a local registered IP Consultant.
+In such cases where licensor or licensee are Foreigners and domiciled outside the territory of the Republic of Indonesia, the application for recordation should be filed through a local registered IP Consultant.